plewto/Cadejo/doc/Manual/overview.md

 Each performance has an associated keymode which is an object that implemented the Keymode protocol defined in cadejo.midi.keymode.
-Currently there are two separate keymodes; *mono-mode* and *poly-mode*. mono-mode keeps track of all keys held that so that whenever a key is released the pitch automatically jumps to the value of any other key which happens to be still be down. poly-mode uses a voice stealing technique which first attempts to use a free voice if one is available.
+Currently there are two separate keymodes; *mono-mode* and *poly-mode*. mono-mode keeps track of all keys held so that whenever a key is released the pitch automatically jumps to the value of any other key which happens to be still be down. poly-mode uses a voice stealing technique which first attempts to use a free voice if one is available.
 If no free voices are